vmware/splinterdb/rust/splinterdb-sys/README.md

 Lowest level, unsafe Rust declarations for (some of) the C functions exported from SplinterDB.

-Currently this is limited to the `splinterdb_kv` API, but could be enlarged in the future.
+Currently this is limited to the `splinterdb` and `default_data_config` APIs, but could be enlarged in the future.

 This package statically links against `libsplinterdb.a`.